ayvajs/ayvajs-docs/tutorials/motion-api-multiaxis.md

 See the full list of <a href="./tutorial-motion-api-value-providers.html#parameters" target="_blank">parameters</a> in the Value Providers documentation.

 ### home()
-Ayva provides a convenience method to move all linear and rotation axes to the _home_ position (0.5):
+Ayva provides a convenience method to move all axes to their default values (_in the default configuration this is 0.5 for linear axes and 0 for auxiliary axes_):

 ```javascript
 ayva.home();